cisagov/ScubaGear/baselines/exo.md

 to email messages in the message header, providing a layer of both authenticity and integrity to emails.
 As with SPF, DKIM relies on DNS records, thus, its deployment depends on how an agency manages its DNS.
-DKIM is enabled for your tenant's default domain (e.g., onmicrosoft.com domains), but it must be manually enabled for custom domains.
 Exchange Online Protection (EOP) features include DKIM signing capabilities.

 ### Policies

 #### MS.EXO.3.1v1
-DKIM SHOULD be enabled for any custom domain.
+DKIM SHOULD be enabled for all domains.

 <!--Policy: MS.EXO.3.1v1; Criticality: SHOULD -->
 - _Rationale:_ An adversary may modify the `FROM` field